Skip to main content

 When ABM is the right call

 ABM is the right call when the account is the unit of growth.
-If your best customers are complex organizations with buying committees, long evaluation cycles, and high contract value, a pure rep-led outbound motion will usually underperform because it treats the buyer as an individual instead of a system.
+If your best customers are complex organizations with buying committees, long evaluation cycles, and high contract value, a pure rep-led outbound motion will usually underperform because it treats the buyer as one person instead of a group.

 • Named-account economics: ABM works when a small set of target accounts can justify deeper research, tailored messaging, executive involvement, and multi-channel follow-up.

-• Buying committee complexity: ABM fits when the CFO, operator, technical evaluator, end user, and executive sponsor all shape the decision, even if only one person books the first call.
+• Buying committee complexity: ABM fits when the CFO, the operator, the technical evaluator, the end user, and the executive sponsor all shape the decision, even if only one person books the first call.

 • Category education: ABM is useful when the market does not fully understand the problem, the cost of inaction, or why your approach is different.